 Alternative Career Paths

 Ballet dancers often explore alternative career paths to diversify their income and leverage their skills.
 Teaching dance classes, choreographing, and performing in musicals or other genres can provide additional revenue streams.
-These roles enhance earnings and offer opportunities for dancers to share their passion and expertise with others.
+These roles enhance earnings and offer dancers opportunities to share their passion and expertise with others.

 Many of the wealthiest ballet dancers have diversified their careers into choreography, acting, or modeling to enhance their earnings.
 This diversification can lead to more stable and higher overall incomes, providing financial security beyond the traditional ballet career.